A Unique Way to Develop Conflict in Your Novel for Pantsers

 Today is the sixth in an 8-post series on preparing your novel for Nanowrimo.
 In today’s post, we focus a unique way to develop conflict in your story for pantsers.

 If you missed it, the first step in your novel preparation is your elevator pitch and the second step is crafting your story synopsis.
-The third post on preparing your characters is here.
+The third post on planning your characters is here.
 The fourth post is here on world building.
 The fifth post on plot and story building tips is here.
-(All the posts are here.)
+(All the posts are here.
+Be sure to download the printable checklist there.)

-Keep in mind: Take note of your genre and review the information you drafted about your characters.
+First things first — Keep in mind your genre and review the information you drafted about your characters.

-Time to budget: I recommend you spend at least of 20 minutes to do this exercise for your story.
+Next, clock off time to do this exercise.
+I recommend you spend at least of 20 minutes to do this exercise for your story.

 Uncover Your Character’s Worst Fears to Discover Your Story Conflicts